Chhavishersia/AIDA/README.md

 # AIDA
-A record of all the program files create in the course (Artificial Intelligence and Data Analytics)
+A record of all the program files created in the course (Artificial Intelligence and Data Analytics)